Consumer contract regulations

 Obligation to pay

-The CCR state you must provide a button which the consumer must click on to acknowledge that they are incurring an obligation to pay before they become bound by the contract.
-They suggest that the button should be labelled 'Order with obligation to pay', or similar.
-'Pay now' should suffice.
-The consumer should not be able to proceed with the order without clicking on this button.
-If you do not comply with this regulation, the consumer is not bound to pay you.
+The CCR requires you to provide a button that the consumer must click to acknowledge that they are incurring an obligation to pay before they are bound by the contract.
+The button should be labelled 'Order with obligation to pay' or something similar, though 'Pay now' would suffice.

 Confirmation of the contract